Neighbourhood Management Pilot

 What is the Neighbourhood Management Pilot model and what wards does it cover?

 The Neighbourhood Management Pilot model was recommended by the Tower Hamlets Antisocial Behaviour (ASB) review completed in April 2017, to tackle community safety issues in the Borough.
-In August 2017, the Council and Tower Hamlets Police agreed to carry out the project in the neighbourhood area comprising of Spitalfields and Banglatown, Weavers, Bethnal Green and St Peters wards, due to this area having the highest level of police 101 calls for Anti-Social Behaviour, drugs and crime incidents across the borough.
+In August 2017, the Council and Tower Hamlets Police agreed to carry out the project in the neighbourhood area comprising of Spitalfields and Banglatown, Weavers, Bethnal Green, St Peters and Whitechapel wards, due to this area having the highest level of police 101 calls for Anti-Social Behaviour, drugs and crime incidents across the borough.

 The council and police also agreed to join up local resources and co-produce activities, honouring commitments identified by the ASB Blueprint with maximum impact, resulting in reduction in crime, improved engagement with the public and to build confidence in the council, police and community safety partners in tackling these issues.